QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 # Prior art

-Quilt Community Collab is an indirect replacement of the Modding Interpol, with a wider range of activities, such as events and related projects
+Quilt Community Collab is an indirect replacement of the Modding Interpol, with a wider range of activities, such as events and related projects.

 # Unresolved questions